 When should you use which approach?

-Answer: In the first approach, you, is a program of the method, yourself are dealing with the exception.
+Answer: In the first approach, you are a program of the method; you are dealing with the exception.
 This is fine if you are in the best position to decide.
 If it is not the responsibility of the method to deal with its exceptions, then do not use this approach.

-In the second approach, we are forcing the caller of the method to catch the exceptions that the method is likely to throw.
-This is often the approach library creator uses.
-They list the exception in the throws clause, and we must catch them.
-You will find the same approach throughout the java libraries we use.
+In the second approach, we force the method’s caller to catch the exceptions that the method is likely to throw.
+This is often the approach the library creator uses.
+They list the exceptions in the throws clause, and we must catch them.
+You will find the same approach throughout the Java libraries we use.

 Is it necessary that a catch block must follow each try block?

-Answer: It is not necessary that a catch block must follow each try block.
-It should be followed by either a catch block or by a Finally block.
-And, whatever exceptions are likely to be thrown should be declared in the throws clause of the method.
+Answer: A catch block does not need to follow each try block.
+It should be followed by either a catch block or a finally block.
+Whatever exceptions are likely to be thrown should be declared in the method’s throws clause.

 If I write return at the end of the try block, will the ‘finally’ block still execute?

 Answer: Yes.
-Even if you write return as the last statement in the try block and no exception occurs, the ‘finally’ block will still execute and then returns the control.
+Even if you write return as the last statement in the try block and no exception occurs, the ‘finally’ block will still execute and then return the control.

 If I write System.Exit (0); at the end of the try block, will the ‘finally’ block still execute?

-Answer: No. In this case, the Finally block will not execute because when you say System.exit (0), the control immediately goes out of the program, and thus ‘finally’ block never executes.
+Answer: No. In this case, the Finally block will not execute because when you say System.exit (0), the control immediately leaves the program, and thus, the ‘finally’ block never executes.

 What is the use of the ‘Finally’ block?